Skip to main content

-Test-Specific AppSettings Configuration in ASP.NET Core integration tests
+Test-specific AppSettings configuration in ASP.NET Core integration tests

-file in your integration test project:
+Create a test-specific appsettings.json in your test project:

 {